jefremides/Project_5/README.md

 Human activity is the main cause for the increase in catostrophic wildfires and it comes in two flavors:  Climate change and the shift from forest restoration to fire supression.
 Around the 1900s, the government and forest service began to look at every tree as a tax payer asset.
 As a result, perscribed burns were stopped, leading to the overgrwoing of dense, thick, forestry around the state and increasing the "fuel" for widlfires.
 More intense fires and longer fire seasons have increased the desctruction and cost of these wildfires, and measuring the full economic toll poses a real challenge.

 After gathering data from a wide variety of sources and perspectives, we were faced with many questions and assumptions about how to quantify the economic impact, but ended up focusing on the cost of supression, and insurance damages.
+We explored burn areas (visualized through Tableau, next section) as well as insurance losses in the Exploratory Data Analysis section.

+We used an ensemble time series model that combined Naive Seasonal and Holt Winters models to forecast acres burned over the next 10 years.
+This model is solely based on acreage and does not include environmental factors, which we believe would have led to a more robust (though much more complicated) model, which we will leave to climate scientists for now.
+We believe we make a convincing argument that redirecting costs to fire prevention will save \\$16 billion in public funds over the next 10 years.

 <br>